zheweixu84/making-journal/journal-pages/week-06.md

 ![ ](<../assets/week-06/Screenshot 2026-06-03 at 9.46.42 PM.png>)

-I have a search about what information will be included in a real receipts and I
+I have a search about what information will be included in a real receipts and I create a list of informations will be included:

+- A general title: Such as "Receipts of Connection"
+-